 In my last factory, there were two Waukesha GAS generators.
 It was my responsibility to keep two generators active for 24/7.
 Because it is the only power source for our factory.
 Our two Waukesha GAS generators alternator model number was MTG 846, KVA 1125, KW 900, PF 0.8, Voltage 415, AMPS 1565, Hz 50, RPM 1000 and Phase 3.
 These two generators were synchronized by a synchronizer.

 In this post, I will discuss how to start and stop a Waukesha gas Generator.
 So let’s go.

 How to Start a Waukesha Gas Generator?

 - First, observe the generator engine and synchronizer.
-Remove any tools and others particle from the generator.
+Remove any tools and other particles from the generator.
 Because you may suddenly keep any tools on the generator.
-Check oil level, gas pressure, water pump for the cooling system and others.
+Check the oil level, gas pressure, water pump for the cooling system and others.

 - Turn on the power switch from the control panel.
 Make sure that this time the lube oil pump is operational and check there is any positive pressure in the lube oil pressure gauge (At least 5 PSI) shows.